-Peters and Waterman have said that excellent organizations "stick to their knitting."
+Peters and Waterman, in their book In Search of Excellence, have said that excellent organizations "stick to their knitting."
 They stick to what they are good at and do not go off on tangents, trying to do something they know nothing about.
 (Imagine, as an example, a hockey team deciding to play basketball.)

 Numerous case studies and articles have been written about organizations that went off on tangents, at great cost, because they forgot their mission.
 The same can happen to project teams.
 If members are not clear on the team's mission, they will take the team where they think it is supposed to go, and that may not be the direction intended by the organization.
-The procedure for developing a mission statement is covered in chapter 3, so no more will be said about it here.
+The procedure for developing a mission statement is covered in Chapter 4, so no more will be said about it here.
 However, working with your team to develop a mission statement is a good team-building activity in itself.